S2WMamba: A Wavelet-Assisted Mamba-Based Dual-Branch Network For Pansharpening: Introduction

-In summary, our main contributions are: \begin{itemize} \item A novel pansharpening framework, \textbf{S2WMamba}, that integrates wavelet transforms with State Space Models to explicitly disentangle and fuse features in the frequency domain.
-Its dual-branch design systematically addresses the trade-off between spatial detail and spectral consistency. \item A bespoke FMamba module (adapted from~\cite{peng2024fusionmamba}) that models long-range, cross-modal interactions within decoupled wavelet subbands, enabling precise feature alignment between PAN and LRMS data with linear computational complexity. \item A Multi-Scale Dynamic Gate for adaptive feature fusion, which robustly merges the spatial and spectral streams by extracting features at multiple scales to mitigate information loss during reconstruction. \item State-of-the-art performance on multiple benchmark pansharpening datasets, with experiments demonstrating superior results in both quantitative metrics and qualitative visual comparisons. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item A novel pansharpening framework, \textbf{S2WMamba}, that introduces a modality-specific wavelet disentanglement strategy (2D DWT for spatial, 1D DWT for spectral) to explicitly resolve the feature entanglement challenge between spatial detail and spectral consistency. \item A novel and promising remote sensing image processing method, \textbf{channel-wise 1D Haar DWT}, constitutes an indispensable part of our network architecture, and also providing new ideas and solutions for remote sensing image processing tasks. \item A bespoke \textbf{FMamba module} that models long-range, cross-modal interactions within these decoupled wavelet sub-bands, addressing the inadequate frequency fusion challenge with linear computational complexity. \item State-of-the-art performance on multiple benchmark datasets (WV3, GF2, QB), demonstrating superior results in both reduced and full-resolution assessments while maintaining computational efficiency. \end{itemize}